NobutakaShimizu/SODA25_slide/slides.md

 :: left ::

 **Update rule**:
-- Choose a neighbor u.a.r. and pull its opinion
+- Choose a (uniformly) random neighbor and pull its opinion

 <v-click at="+4" >

 **Properties**:
-- very simple
+- simple & efficient
-  - just sees one random neighbor
+  - just sees one neighbor
   - population protocol
 <v-click>

-- expected consensus time
+- slow convergence
-  - $\Theta(n)$ on any expanders
+  - $\Theta(n)$ on complete graphs
   - $O(n^3)$ on any connected graphs

 </v-click>